Learn to Train (9-12 year olds)

-Our Learn to Train program is our youth orienteering program for boys and girls 9 to 12 years old.
-Over the course of 8 weeks participants will improve their map reading and navigation skills as well as their running, agility, strength, confidence in and enjoyment of the outdoors.
+Our Learn to Train program is offered for boys and girls aged 9 to 12 years old.
+Over the course of 8 weeks participants will:

 Times and Locations

 We offer our Learn to Train program twice a year, with a spring season and a fall season.
 Each season runs for 8 weeks and visits two different venues for 4 weeks each.

 For some of our locations, we offer sessions in several time slots.
 When you register, you can specify which time and location you are signing up for.

 |Locations||Times||Dates||Venue 1||Venue 2||Events & Competitions|